Residual Income (VA)

 Residual income is unique to VA lending and is one of the reasons VA loans have historically low default rates.
 It looks beyond DTI to assess real-world affordability — not just debt ratios on paper.

 Why This Matters: Residual income is one of the most powerful approval tools in VA lending.
 Even if your DTI is high, strong residual income can support an approval that other programs would deny.
 A VA-experienced lender knows how to position this correctly.
+Learn more about how VA loans work in Louisiana.

 Want this applied to your situation?